Taro-Hayashi/KillerWhale/leftside/3_SIDE_TRACKBALL.md

 Attach MX switches to the switch plate, and insert them in the MX sockets.
 ![](../img/trackball/IMG_5228.jpg)

-Check if everything is working by connecting the unit to a computer with a USB cable.
+Confirm that everything is working by connecting the unit to a computer with a USB cable.
 Note that the LEDs will not work until the top and additional unit are completed.
 If the keys and ball are working, proceed with the top unit assembly (trackball speed and direction can be adjusted later).

 There are two types of top unit: the one included in the package, and a top unit with wheels sold separately.